-In the bowl of a stand mixer fitted with the dough hook attachment, place the flour, salt, and butter, and mix briefly to combine.
+In the bowl of a stand mixer fitted with the dough hook attachment, place the remaining sugar, flour, salt, and butter, and mix briefly to combine.

 Add the milk mixture and the beer to the dry ingredients, and mix on low for 2-3 minutes, until the dough begins to come together.
 Increase the speed to medium, and knead for a further 15-20 minutes, until the dough is smooth and stretchy (it needs a little more kneading than you expect).

 Shape the dough into a ball, and transfer to a lightly oiled bowl.
 Cover with plastic wrap and leave in a warm spot for 45 minutes to an hour, or until doubled in size.
 This initial rise can also be done in the fridge overnight (see notes).

 Turn the dough out onto a work surface (do not flour), and weigh the dough then divide into 12 equal sized balls.
 Shape each into a ball, then place on the bench under plastic wrap to rest.
 Keep covered until you are ready to use.

 Line three baking sheets with silpats / silicone baking mats, or parchment paper (see notes).

 Working with one piece of dough at a time, roll the dough into a long thin sausage, 30” (76cm) long.
 This will seem very thin but is necessary in order for the pretzels to be the right shape once risen.
 If you would like them a little thicker, roll the dough sausage a little shorter.